Hazza3100/Twitch-Follow-Bot/README.md

-# TwitchFollowBot
+# Twitch Follow and Unfollow Bot

-This is a simple twitch bot for sending follows with OAuth tokens
+This is a simple twitch bot for sending and removing follows with OAuth tokens